Understanding The Human Resources Life Cycle: A Comprehensive Guide

 Training and Development

-Provide essential training to equip new hires with the skills required for their roles.
+Provide essential training to equip new hires with the required skills.

 Introduction to Culture